lammps/lammps/doc/src/Howto_amoeba.rst

 in LAMMPS was done using F90 code provided by the Ponder group from their `Tinker MD code <https://dasher.wustl.edu/tinker/>`_.

-The current implementaion (May 2022) of AMOEBA in LAMMPS matches the version discussed in :ref:`(Ponder) <amoeba-Ponder>`, :ref:`(Ren)
+The current implementation (July 2022) of AMOEBA in LAMMPS matches the version discussed in :ref:`(Ponder) <amoeba-Ponder>`, :ref:`(Ren)
 <amoeba-Ren>`, and :ref:`(Shi) <amoeba-Shi>`.
 Likewise the current
-implementaion of HIPPO in LAMMPS matches the version discussed in :ref:`(Rackers) <amoeba-Rackers>`.
+implementation of HIPPO in LAMMPS matches the version discussed in :ref:`(Rackers) <amoeba-Rackers>`.

 These force fields can be used when polarization effects are desired